jpabdou/Fibonacci-Calculator/README.md

 <h1>What is this project?</h1>
-A Fibonacci sequece calculation app that provides the first n Fibonacci numbers based on user input made with TypeScript, Next.js, SQLite, and Prisma.
+A Fibonacci sequece calculation app that provides the first n Fibonacci numbers based on user input made with TypeScript, Next.js, and Prisma.
+The database used was originally SQLite and currently is Postgres.

 ---